-ATP, Microsoft Advanced Threat Analytics, is the more advanced protection platform.
+ATA, Microsoft Advanced Threat Analytics, is the more advanced protection platform.
 It is capable of detecting targeted cyber-attacks.
-It basically scans all your network traffic for information gathering to find abnormal behaviour, malicious attacks and security risks.
-If you want to know more about ATA, you should take a look at these services description.
+It basically scans all your network traffic for information gathering to find abnormal behavior, malicious attacks, and security risks.
+If you want to know more about ATA, you should take a look at these service descriptions.

 On-Premise CAL Rights

-On other big difference and for some really important, is the on-premise CAL rights.
-With the Microsoft 365 Enterprise plans you get the ECAL suite.
-This give your the access rights to run the following servers locally:
+One other big difference and for some really important is the on-premise CAL rights.
+With the Microsoft 365 Enterprise plans, you get the ECAL Suite.
+This gives you the access rights to run the following servers locally:

 - Windows Rights Management

 Microsoft 365 E3 costs $14.- per user per month more than the Business Premium plan.
 In my opinion, the real value is in the additional security features that you get.
 Keeping your data safe is a never-ending task.
 We always need to upgrade our security measures to keep viruses (ransomware) out and protect our network against targeted attacks.

 Microsoft 365 E3 gives you the tools to do this.
 And an important part of securing your network is keeping it up to date.
 So I think it’s worth the extra $14,- if you have the budget for it.

 Comparison chart Microsoft 365 Business Premium vs E3